scribd/LiveCollections/README.md

         super.init()

         // Optionally apply a synchronizer to multiple sections to have them
-        // perofrm their animations in the same block when possible let synchronizer = CollectionDataSynchronizer(delay: .short)
+        // perform their animations in the same block when possible let synchronizer = CollectionDataSynchronizer(delay: .short)
         dataList.forEach { $0.synchronizer = synchronizer }
     }